 Obviously, to use a computer you need to be able to interact with it.
 I’m able to talk and just about rotate my left wrist to press a button.
 This is just enough for me to be able to use a couple of methods.

-Input Methods[quads id=6] If you are able to press a button then you are able to use a computer.
+If you are able to press a button then you are able to use a computer.
 There are large buttons, micro buttons and proximity switches.
 I am currently using a mouth operated switch.
 It works by suckling on a straw type gadget.

 A mouse can be a difficult device to use if you haven’t got much dexterity.
 In such cases, a tracker ball can really help.
 It’s much easier to control and has various buttons that can be programmed.

 There also varies different types of keyboards that can be purchased.
 It really is worth searching in Google or Amazon to get an idea of what’s out there.